FormidableLabs/react-swipeable/README.md

 React Swipeable
 =========================

-React swipe event handler component & hook
+React swipe event handler hook

 ## WIP - This is the v6.0.0 working branch